noteflakes-music/lyp/README.md

 wget -qO- https://git.io/getlyp | bash
 ```

-**Note**: installing the standalone release of lyp requires a having git installed.
+**Note**: installing the standalone release of lyp requires having git on your machine.

 ### How lyp works